eschen42/combine_phospho_dbs/README.md

 # now you are in the Docker container, running as `root`

 # Create a conda environment that meets the platform requirements
-conda create -n combophospho -c conda-forge bash curl icon sed sqlite xz
+conda create -n combophospho -c conda-forge bash bzip2 curl icon make sed sqlite xz

 # Activate the requirement
 conda activate combophospho